 Fluoroscopy-guided interventional procedures are the leading source of occupational ionising radiation exposure for medical personnel1.
 The prevailing radiation protection measures for interventional personnel include: reduced radiation imaging systems, personal protective clothing, ceiling-mounted shields and table-skirts.
 However, interventional personnel continue to be exposed to high cumulative doses of X-ray radiation, which may increase the risk for malignancies1, early development of cataracts2, and orthopaedic problems due to the heavy weight of lead aprons3.

-Newer dedicated solutions, such as suspended radiation protection systems4 and a remote-controlled robotic system56, provide protection only to the main operator, limit free movement (zero-gravity) and ...
+Newer dedicated solutions, such as suspended radiation protection systems4 and a remote-controlled robotic system56, provide protection only to the main operator, limit free movement (zero-gravity) and require ...